Election 2024

 But I also thought it was cynical.
 A billionaire has much more than enough for a rainy day.
 Cynical insight likely also drove him to take out a full-page ad in NYC newspapers in 1989 calling for the reinstatement of the death penalty.
 This ad appeared not two weeks after a shocking assault on a young “white”1 woman, the so-called “Central Park Jogger,” Patricia “Trisha” Meili, who was an investment banker.
 Five teenage boys—four of them “black” and one Hispanic, dubbed “The Central Park 5”—were painted as a wolf pack accustomed to “wilding” in Central Park.
 They were quickly charged with beating and raping Meili.
 In 2002, they were exonerated after a sick serial rapist, Matias Reyes, confessed to the crime.
 In 1989, however, Trump wasn’t content to let the criminal justice system take its course; he waded into this racially charged scenario, declaring his hatred for violent criminals and, by implication if not by name, for these young boys who, it later turned out, had been falsely accused and railroaded.

 That put me on notice about Trump as more than a rich real estate mogul who knew how to play bankers and the media to his own benefit.
 What sealed my distrust and suspicions about Trump was his questioning of then-President Barack Obama’s legitimacy as an American and as President, that is, the infamous “birther” controversy.
 Obama’s administration ended up releasing Obama’s long-form birth certificate to tamp down the nonsense that Trump’s accusations had prompted.
-But that wasn’t the end of Trump’s racialized attacks: he also said that Obama played basketball too much and doubted he had the smarts to get good grades in law school, let alone serve as the editor of the Harvard Law Review.
+But that wasn’t the end of Trump’s racialized attacks: he also said that Obama played basketball too much and doubted he had the smarts to get good grades in law school, let alone serve as the president of the Harvard Law Review.

 Trump’s playing into racial stereotypes—insinuating that “black” people couldn’t be “real” Americans, and that they were only good at sports and not intelligent—was what tipped me into becoming a “never-Trumper” even before he decided to run for President.
 After Obama publicly mocked him at the 2011 White House Correspondent’s dinner, the night before announcing that Osama bin Laden had been killed, Trump was red-faced and humiliated.
 Some say that Trump began seriously charting a course to run for President that very night.